tanmays1124/Reddit_ETL_Project/README.md

 ## How to run

-Step 1. install all the packages using requirements.txt
+**Step 1**. install all the packages using requirements.txt

 `pip install requirements.txt`

-Step 2.
+**Step 2**.
 Create a kafka topic on Confluent Cloud.
-Step 3.
+**Step 3**.
 Create your reddit client id and and client secret from reddit website.
-Step 4.
+**Step 4**.
 Create a text file (tracker file) that will keep track of post ids from reddit so that there is no duplication.
-Step 5.
-Generate encryption key using **Fernet** library of python which will be used to encrypt and decrypt the tracker file Step 6.
+**Step 5**.
+Generate encryption key using **Fernet** library of python which will be used to encrypt and decrypt the tracker file
+**Step 6**.
 Create a .env where you will add the environment variables for this project

 ```FERNET_ENCRYPTION_KEY=<your FERNET KEY>
 REDDIT_CLIENT_ID=<YOUR_REDDIT_CLIENT_KEY>